Psychology

 Overview

-Students in the Department of Psychology may elect to major in psychology; to coordinate a major in psychology with digital and computational studies, education, or environmental studies; or to major in neuroscience, sponsored jointly by the Departments of Psychology and Biology (see Neuroscience).
-The program in psychology examines contemporary perspectives on principles of human behavior in areas ranging from cognition, language, development, and behavioral neuroscience to interpersonal relations and psychopathology.
+The program in psychology examines contemporary perspectives on principles of human behavior in areas ranging from cognition, development, and behavioral neuroscience to interpersonal relations and psychopathology.
 Its approach emphasizes scientific methods of inquiry and analysis.

 Learning Goals